 GIS data generated by Ahtna, including field data and reporting data, will be delivered to the BRAC Database upon completion of each site specific project and/or report.
 This GIS data will be delivered in ArcGIS Pro formats.
 Report data will be delivered via ArcGIS Pro map packages, which will include the .aprx map document file.
 Data used to generate each map will be included as geodatabase or shapefiles (as necessary).
-Only data not already in the fortord.gdb file will be uploaded to the 'Contractor Deliverables' folder on the Fort Ord AWS instance.
+Only data not already in the fortord.gdb file will be included in the map packages.
+Field data will be delivered in geodatabase format.
+The data will be uploaded to the 'Contractor Deliverables' folder on the Fort Ord AWS instance.
 The project files will be checked that they are mapped correctly with the corresponding data files.